Welcome to the Phantacea Comic Book Page

 Lynde, Carl Muecke and, in their first work for PHANTACEA,

-Tim Hammell and Verne Andrusiek (nowadays Andru), who succeeded Newton as the primary artist for the Gambit
+Tim Hammell and Verne Andrusiek (nowadays Andru), who succeeded Newton as the primary artist for 'The Soldier's Saga' storyline in pH-4.

 here features Radiant Rider, one of the Damnation Brigade, facing off